Skip to content

 Minimum Qualifications:

-California registration as professional engineer or architect.
+California registration as a professional engineer or architect plus two years of project coordination experience.

 • Experience leading or coordinating projects with multiple funding sources.